shorebirdtech/handbook/company.md

   for something like [Mobile.dev](https://mobile.dev/) for Flutter apps.
   Particular trouble around testing "invasive" apps, such as ones which use system accessibility events.
+* We aim to improve performance and user experience on Apple's devices by delivering high-quality and responsive user interfaces, without sacrificing cross-platform compatibility.

 # A note on hiring